aws/aperf/README.md

 `-r, --run` run data to be visualized.
 Can be a directory or a tarball.

-`-n, --name` report name (name of the report for origanization purposes, creates directory of the same name, default of aperf_report_<run>
+`-n, --name` report name (name of the report for organization purposes, creates directory of the same name, default of aperf_report_<run>

 `-v, --verbose` verbose messages